-Overview and Scrutiny Members: Mrs N Graves, Mr S Lloyd-Williams and Mr J Ransley Corporate Governance and Audit Committee Members: Mr G Barrett, Mrs P Tull (Chairman) and Mr G Hicks variances on the 2017-18 budget.
+Overview and Scrutiny Members: Mrs N Graves, Mr S Lloyd-Williams and Mr J Ransley Corporate Governance and Audit Committee Members: Mr G Barrett, Mrs P Tull (Chairman) and Mr G Hicks

 Areas of focus - This group has representatives from both OSC (performance and policy remit) and Corporate Governance and Audit Committee (governance and risk remit).
 The group considered the 5 Year Financial Model and Statement of Resources 2016-17 to 2021-22 and the projected revenue budget variations for 2016-17 and 2017-18.